onsdagens/hippo-programmer/README.md

 # Hippomenes Programmer

 Bender package implementing a simple JTAG programmer interface.
-We use this for the [Hippomenes](https://github.com/perlindgren/hippomenes) architecture.
+We (|will be) us(e|ing) this for the [Hippomenes](https://github.com/perlindgren/hippomenes) architecture.

 WiP!